psyGamer/ldcapture/README.md

 ## Controling ldcapture from the target application

 In order to control ldcapture you can use the API functions prowided.
-To get a function pointer for those API functions you can call `dlsym(_, apiFunctionName)` the first parameter is ignored.
+To get a function pointer for those API functions you can call `dlsym(_, apiFunctionName)`.
+The first parameter is ignored.
 The second parameter is the API function name.

 If you can't use this function pointer to invoke it, you can prefix the `apiFunctionName` with `INVOKE_` in order to invoke the funcion directly.
 This will return `NULL` from `dlsym`.